To return to the list of current exhibitions, click here.

 This exhibition celebrated the 250th anniversary of this famous Queen’s birth through objects from The Bowes Museum’s collection.

 Napoleon: Art & Empire in the Age of Trafalgar

 Sat 27 Aug 05 - Sun 08 Jan 06

-Intriguing insights into the Napoleonic era will be shown in public for the first time.
-Also featuring works from the British Museum and the National Gallery, the exhibition coincides with the 200th anniversary of the Battle of Trafalgar.
+Intriguing insights into the Napoleonic era were shown in public for the first time.
+Also featured were works from the British Museum and the National Gallery, the exhibition coincided with the 200th anniversary of the Battle of Trafalgar.